About Fred Richards & Strategic Investing

 His daily Market Musings and the bi-weekly Economic Indicators and and Market Overview and the Portfolios are available to his world-wide subscribers at www.strategicinvesting.com.

-One of the leaders of the Dallas Investor's Forum, he is also a regular speaker before CAN SLIM®, High Growth Stocks and computer user groups.
-Many of the American Association for Independent Investor chapters throughout the U.S. have Mr. Richards as a regular speaker on investing and economics.
-He often speaks on Economics and the Stock Market at University forums and at the FEDFRIDAY® meetings plus many other venues.
+One of the leaders of the Dallas Investor's Forum, he is also a regular speaker before various stock investment user groups.
+Currently serving as President of the American Association for Independent Investor in Dallas-Ft.
+Worth, he has been a regular speaker at AAII chapters throughout the U.S. He often speaks on Economics and the Stock Market at University forums and at the FEDFRIDAY® meetings plus many other venues.

 In 1959, Mr. Richards received a BS in IE (honors) from Southern Methodist University on the Cooperative Engineering program while working at Collins Radio and LTV.
 After receiving an MBA from the Harvard Business School in 1961, he joined the Harvard faculty as a Research Assistant to Professor Herbert F. Stewart in the "Management of New Enterprises" course.
 In 1962, he began a Wall Street career with Harold F. Linder, William T. Golden and Ralph E. Hansmann who were members of the N.Y.
 Stock Exchange.